handichan/BSS-Workflow/README.md

 ## Support and Contact

-For technical questions, data access issues, or analysis support, please contact the dataset maintainer or refer to the main project documentation in the root directory.
+For technical questions, data access issues, or analysis support, please contact the authors via emails mentioned in the journal article.